Writing for music clients

 An ear for language and music

-I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras including the London City Orchestra and the Oberon Symphony.
+I’ve played the harp since I was nine, studied with teachers in London and Paris, and regularly play with amateur orchestras, including the London City Orchestra.
 My lifelong passion for music means I understand musicians and have a decent knowledge of the classical repertoire.
 My experience as a copywriter means I understand the power of marketing to connect musicians with existing audiences, reach new people and make an impact where it counts.

 My work in this area includes writing: